gotojeffray/SEBC/challenges/challenges.md

     * `oozie`
     * `hue`
     * `sentry`
-* Add the following to the file `challenges/labs/1_mysql.md`
+* Put the following in the file `challenges/labs/1_mysql.md`
-    * The command and output of `mysql --version`
+    * The hostname of your MySQL node
-    * The command and output for a list of databases in MySQL
+    * The command and output for `mysql --version`
-    * The command and output for a list of grants in MySQL
+    * The command and output for listing MySQL databases
 * Push this work to your GitHub repo
-* Label the Issue 'submitted`
+* Label the Issue 'submitted` and assign it to both instructors
-* Assign the issue to the instructors

 ---
 <div style="page-break-after: always;"></div>